 #2 Family & Friends

 Do you have anyone in your family or friend base that isn’t saved?
 Pray for their salvation.

 If your family and friends are saved, pray they’ll remain steadfast in the faith and pray for your relationships.

 You can also simply ask.
 Ask your family and friends about how you can pray for them.
-Keep these noted somewhere so you don’t forget.
+Keep these notes somewhere so you don’t forget.

 Pray for other Christians.
 We all need each other and prayer can change things.
 God hears our prayers.

-Pray for the leadership in your church, for the Christians that are persecuted worldwide, and for the Christians in your life.
+Pray for the leadership in your church, for the Christians that are persecuted worldwide, and for the Christians in your life or local church.